Build Your Professional Brand & Influence on LinkedIn

 Agreed, the sales teams would’ve done this every quarter.
 But the fresh perspectives you bring in from outside the company sometimes helps spot interesting data.
 Taking time from someone from sales operations is another great way to dig into some insights.

-While retrospectives is a great way of getting knee-deep into product engineering, many times we won’t be there in the right time to do a retrospective.
-Taking time to be a part of standups (if engineering is following Scrum) is one great way of getting a pulse of how engineering works.
+While retrospectives is a great way of getting knee-deep into the team’s work, many times we won’t be there in the right time to do a retrospective.
+Taking time to be a part of standups (quick 10 minute check-ins with teams) is one great way of getting a pulse of how the teams work.

 Depending on your role, trying to analyze releases and how features are developed, how they are planned, how much of what’s planned is actually delivered, how prioritization has been done, how impediments are flagged, are great learnings.